ECSH51525 - Introduction to high value dealers

 • HMRC considers multiple cash payments against a single invoice, which together exceed the 10,000 euros threshold to be linked transactions, regardless of how long it takes to make this payment.
 For example, if a customer pays monthly instalments of £2,000 over a year in cash against the cost of a car.

-• When payments are artificially broken down into smaller amounts to try and avoid crossing the threshold to come within scope of the MLR 2017.
+• When payments are artificially broken down into smaller amounts to try and avoid crossing the threshold to come within scope of MLR 2017.
 For example, a customer pays for four pallets of goods in cash each costing £5,000 making a total sale of £20,000.
 Normal business practice would be for all four pallets of goods to be on one invoice.
 To attempt to avoid their MLR 2017 obligations, the transaction is split into four invoices for £5,000 each, in order to appear below the HVD threshold although the total cash paid is still £20,000.

 HVDs can trade in any goods, from retail sales of luxury items to wholesalers of meat, fish and poultry.
-EC-S breaks the HVD sector into 12 Subsectors.
+EC-S breaks the HVD sector into 12 subsectors.

 HVD services are occasionally provided in other supervised sectors.